 So why does this matter?
 Why do we have this system at all?
 Why can’t we just refer to every species by their common name?
 It’s easier than remembering some goofy Latin, right?
 Because not every species is referred to by the same common name throughout every part of the world.
 Prime example is the headline out of an Australian Aquarium in January of this year that surprised some readers from out of town:

-If you are at all familiar with either the leopard shark (Triakis semifasciata), a species endemic to the Pacific coast of the United States, or the zebra shark (Stegostoma fasciatum), a species found in the Indo-Pacific, you’ll know that the species featured in the article is the zebra shark (Stegostoma fasciatum), however in Australia they are referred to as the leopard shark because of the spots they display in their adult stage, instead of referring to the zebra stripes they display in their juvenile stage.
+If you are at all familiar with either the leopard shark (Triakis semifasciata), a species endemic to the Pacific coast of the United States, or the zebra shark (Stegostoma fasciatum), a species found in the Indo-Pacific, you’ll know that the species featured in the article is the zebra shark (Stegostoma fasciatum), however in Australia and other regions of the Southern hemisphere they are referred to as the leopard shark because of the spots they display in their adult stage, instead of referring to the zebra stripes they display in their juvenile stage.
 So referring to a species by its common name can get confusing in scientific writing because it can vary greatly depending on the region you reside in.

 So why am I discussing this in a blog about elasmobranchii conservation?
 Well because on Sunday (June 24, 2017) an article was published in the Zoological Journal of the Linnean Society that actually renamed the Giant Manta Ray and the Reef Manta Ray.
 When scientists, like Linnaeus, began classifying and cataloging species all the way back in 1753, DNA sequencing did not exist, so species were classified based on how closely they resembled another species physically.
 However DNA sequencing technology over the last 30 years has begun to challenge our understanding of evolutionary biology and as a result, several species have been reclassified including the two extant species of Manta Rays!
 The research team concluded from DNA sequencing from mitochondrial genomes of manta and devil rays within the Mobulidae family that only a single genus within the family actually exists (White et al., 2017).